Arvtesh/UnityFx.Async/README.md

 Doesn't look that simple now, right?
 And that's just the async method calls without actual result processing and error handling.
 Production code would have `try` / `catch` blocks in each handler  and much more result processing code.
 The code complexity (and maintainability problems as a result) produced by extensive callback usage is exactly what is called a [callback hell](http://callbackhell.com/).

 ### Unity coroutines - another way to shoot yourself in the foot
 Coroutines are another popular approach of programming asynchronous operations available for Unity users by default.
-While it allows convenient way of operation chaining there are quite a lot of drawbacks that make it not suited well for large applications:
+While it allows convenient way of operation chaining there are quite a lot of drawbacks that make it not suited well for large projects:
 * Coroutines cannot return result values (since the return type must be `IEnumerator`).
 * Coroutines can't handle exceptions, because `yield return` statements cannot be surrounded with a `try`-`catch` construction.
 This makes error handling a pain.
 * Coroutine require a `MonoBehaviour` to run.